 The One and Only Ivan

-The movie starts at the circus in Tacoma.
-Centred around a shopping mall, Mack has built a largely successful circus with a silverback gorilla as his headliner.
+The One and Only Ivan starts at the circus in Tacoma.
+Centred around a shopping mall, Mack has built a largely successful circus with a silverback gorilla, Ivan.
 Ivan has been with Mack since he was a young gorilla.
 His act draws people from near and far looking to see an angry gorilla without having to leave the country.
 While they spent many years as the malls main attraction, adding new acts to keep people entertained, the circus has started to lose popularity and crowds start to shrink.

-The circus is in desperate need of bigger crowds, and Ivan does everything he can to keep people coming back, but it is no use.
+The circus is in desperate need of bigger crowds, and Ivan does everything he can to keep people coming back, but it’s no use.
 After a few weeks, it is clear that the circus will be lost if Mack can’t find a new act or a new way to bring in more people.
 He spends nights stressing about where he is going to find more money or people to some how keep his circus alive, until the gift of his life falls into his lap.

 Alongside his friend Bob, a stray dog, the two share a close friendship, akin to the relationship between Shrek and Donkey.
 The owner of the circus, and the adoptive father of Ivan, is Mack.
-He is charismatic and a leader.
-After many years, the circus begins to suffer due to the lack of patronage, however, Ruby, a baby elephant soon joins the circus.
+He is a charismatic leader.
+After many years, the circus begins to suffer due to the lack of public support; however, Ruby, a baby elephant soon joins the circus.
 Young and wide-eyed, Ruby livens up the circus, and her innocence prompts many stories from Stella, an older elephant, and Ivan.